 Along with the mysterious history that shrouds the burial grounds, you can also take in some of the most incredibly gorgeous flower displays here.

 Perhaps the most stunning of all is during cherry blossom season, when the cherry blossoms and rapeseed blossoms bloom together, creating an incredible contrast of pinks and yellows.

 Sunflowers and cosmos

-You can immerse yourself in sunflowers at various times of year, too.
+You can immerse yourself in sunflowers during the summer.